labex-labs/labex-cheatsheets/docs/cheatsheets/en/docker.md

   <BaseQuizOption value="D">Both ports are host ports</BaseQuizOption>

   <BaseQuizAnswer>
-    The format is `-p host_port:container_port`.
+    The format is <code>-p host_port:container_port</code>.
 Port 8080 on your host machine is mapped to port 80 inside the container, allowing you to access the nginx web server running in the container via localhost:8080.
   </BaseQuizAnswer>
 </BaseQuiz>